-Middlesex County's Plays-in-the-Park is a unique partnership that represents better than 54 years of unparalleled government initiative, artistic excellence and community spirit.
+Middlesex County's Plays-in-the-Park is a unique partnership that represents more than 50 years of unparalleled government initiative, artistic excellence and community spirit.
 Fifty nine years ago, a small group of devoted community theater volunteers enthusiastically sought a place to produce plays during the summer months.
 They contacted the Middlesex County Board of Chosen Freeholders in the hopes of finding financial support for their endeavors.

 Although funds did not exist for the construction of a new theater building, there was money budgeted for a storage shed.
 A creative compromise was reached, allowing the shed to be used as a theater in the summer and for storage in the winter.
 A tree-lined grove in Roosevelt Park was chosen as the site and Plays-in-the-Park officially opened in 1963.
 Popularity grew, and eventually the shed became a permanent home with the addition of a scenic shop and dressing rooms.
 Attendance soared and by the mid-1970's more than 150,000 people came to the free theater each year, making Plays-in-the-Park an important part of summer in Middlesex County.